What does it mean to safeguard children and young people?

 ‘Facing the Unthinkable’ helps us understand how to make our church safer for children and young people, how to recruit workers and volunteers, deal with concerns or allegations of child abuse and when to contact Social Services or Police.
 The seminar is run by the Churches Child Protection Advisory Services (CCPAS), you can find out more about CCPAS at www.ccpas.co.uk.

-Vineyard Church takes the safeguarding of children and young people seriously.
+We take the safeguarding of children and young people seriously.
 Should you have any questions or concerns about any matters regarding the safeguarding of children and young people in our church please reach out to Amy Metcalf our Safeguarding Officer by clicking the button below.